BeyondATC/BeyondATC_Wiki/docs/resources/index.md

 Download the latest version of our softwares:

 - [Download BeyondATC](https://www.beyondatc.net/download)
-- [Download VR Toolbar](https://www.beyondatc.net/download): This MSFS toolbar let you interact with BeyondATC from MSFS, very useful for VR users!
+- [Download our Toolbar](https://www.beyondatc.net/download): Our MSFS toolbar lets you control BeyondATC from within the sim, especially useful for VR and sim pits.
+Check out how to [Use the BeyondATC Toolbar](../knowledge-base/toolbar.md).
-- [Download Traffic Map](https://www.beyondatc.net/download): The traffic map will allow you to see all traffic that is managed by BeyondATC, whether it is injected or not in the simulator.

 ---